Lexicality/labcol.js/README.md

 labcol.js
 ======

-A library to handle the conversion of colours
+A library to handle the conversion of RGB to LAB or XYZ, and the other way round!